R4R

 Types of JDBC drivers

-ODBC bridge drivers :-Type 1 drivers use a bridge technology to connect a Java client to an ODBC database system.
+1. JDBC Type1 Driver: They are also known as ODBC bridge drivers which uses a bridge technology for connecting a Java client to an ODBC database system.
 The JDBC-ODBC Bridge from Sun and InterSolv is the only existing example of a Type 1 driver.

--They mainly use native API for data access. and they provide Java wrapper classes to invoked using JDBC drivers
+2. JDBC Type2 Native: They mainly use native API for data access and they provide Java wrapper classes to invoked using JDBC drivers

-most efficient driver in all.
-100% written in java.
+4. JDBC Type 4 driver: The most efficient driver in all and 100% written in java.

 URL can use to specify driver to use, machine on which DB resides, data base, user name and password.